arekceg/Warehouse-Transfer/README.md

   - one for communicating with the database and preparing data
   - one for front-end views and forms

 Both apps are designed to be run in separate Docker containters.
-Database is hosted on Google Cloud Services.
+Main database is hosted on Google Cloud Services.
+App version on github uses local databases.

 Developed as a final project for Java Bootcamp.

 **Uses: Spring Boot, Hibernate, JPA, Spring Security, Docker, Google Cloud**

-## **TO RUN**:
- - mvn clean install in "warehouse-transer" and "warehouse-transfer-client" folders
- - docker build & docker run both apps
- - exposed ports:
-    - backend: 8081
-    - frontend: 8080
- - the database login info is a placeholder, you have to fill up you own, Google Cloud won't accept unauthorized users